moby/moby/docs/reference/builder.md

 proxy server changed to `http://user:pass@proxy.sfo.example.com`, a subsequent build does not result in a cache miss.

-If you need to override this behaviour then you may do so by adding an `ARG` statement in the Dockerfile as follows:
+If you need to override this behavior then you may do so by adding an `ARG` statement in the Dockerfile as follows:

 ``` Dockerfile